sh-apps/impex/README.md

 ### download-deb-packages

-Populate deb/dependancies.txt with a list of top-level deb packages you want
+Populate deb/dependencies.txt with a list of top-level deb packages you want.

 ```
 mkdir -p package/deb